-14. Would the buyer or the seller be responsible for the sewer lateral compliance?
+14. Is the buyer or the seller be responsible for the sewer lateral compliance?

 The current property owner is ultimately responsible for the sewer lateral compliance.
 It is up to the buyer, the seller, and the real estate agent to negotiate this in escrow.
 If the sewer lateral does not pass the CCTV inspection, then the current owner has the option to correct the sewer lateral to become compliant or provide the cost of the work to the buyer.
 A time-extension process is available if the buyer/seller negotiates to take on the sewer lateral compliance after the close of escrow.

 15. What community outreach has CVSan performed, or is planning to perform, to educate the public about the Private Sewer Lateral Program?